contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-Since our application only require `Time` to implement `Ord`,
-and the ability to get the current time, we can easily swap between different
-time providers if they satisfy all the dependencies we need.
-As the application grows, there may be additional constraints imposed on
-the time type, which may restrict the available choice of concrete time types.
-But with CGP, we can incrementally introduce new dependencies according
-the needs of the application, so that we do not prematurely restrict
-our choices based on dependencies that are not used by the application.
+Since our application only requires the `Time` type to implement `Ord` and the ability to retrieve the current time, we can easily swap between different time providers, as long as they meet these dependencies.
+As the application evolves, additional constraints might be introduced on the Time type, potentially limiting the available concrete time types.
+However, with CGP, we can incrementally introduce new dependencies based on the application’s needs, avoiding premature restrictions caused by unused requirements.

-Similar to the abstract `Time` type, we can also define a context-generic
+Similarly, for the abstract `AuthToken` type, we can define a context-generic provider `ProvideAuthTokenType` that uses `String` as its implementation:
-provider for `ProvideAuthTokenType`, which implements `AuthToken` using
-`String`:

 ```rust
 # extern crate cgp;